 Only the owner of copyright in a work has the right to prepare, or to authorize someone else to create, a new version of that work.
 Accordingly, you cannot claim copyright to another's work, no matter how much you change it, unless you have the owner's consent.
-See Circular 14, Copyright Registration for Derivative Works.
+See Circular 14, Copyright Registration for Derivative Works and Compilations.

 A party may seek to protect his or her copyrights against unauthorized use by filing a civil lawsuit in federal district court.
 If you believe that your copyright has been infringed, consult an attorney.
 In cases of willful infringement for profit, the U.S. Attorney may initiate a criminal investigation.

 If you use a copyrighted work without authorization, the owner may be entitled to bring an infringement action against you.
 There are circumstances under the fair use doctrine where a quote or a sample may be used without permission.
 However, in cases of doubt, the Copyright Office recommends that permission be obtained.